10 Tips on How to Improve Customer ServicePosted March 19, 2013 | Tips and Trends from the Experts

 10 Can’t-Miss Tips to Improve Customer Service

 - Be a proactive supplier: You’re offering something to customers, which is why they come to you in the first place.
 Demand dictates supply, but those requests may not come flooding in to you, specifically – especially when you have competitors offering your same services as well.
-Head out there and make contacts, find your niche customers and get to know them.
+Head out there and make s, find your niche customers and get to know them.
 Build a demand for your supply and watch it grow.

 - Show your appreciation: Once you’ve netted a customer who’s happy with your product, don’t just let them disappear.
-Maintain contact and show your appreciation for the patronage he or she has shown you.
+Maintain and show your appreciation for the patronage he or she has shown you.
 One of the best ways to do this is a simple token item – inexpensive but memorable.
 Consider a promotional coffee mug – who doesn’t love a cup of joe in the morning?
 Or you could choose a nicer, high-tech gift, like a custom flashlight from a recognizable brand name.

 - Perfect your communication: As in any relationship, big or small, communication is key to functioning well.
 This means that you are both forthright and honest with your customers, but also use your communication tools efficiently.
 For example, don’t just send a quick email when you could call, and keep in mind that the occasional in-person meeting is an important part of any professional relationship.
 This is especially true for local clientele.